FrankWangma/In-Sync/README.md

 The In-Sync web application is currently up and running, hosted using [Heroku](https://www.heroku.com/).

 You can visit the website at [https://in-sync-app.herokuapp.com/](https://in-sync-app.herokuapp.com/)

+You can also hit the backend endpoints at [https://in-sync-app-backend.herokuapp.com/](https://in-sync-app-backend.herokuapp.com/)

 # Getting Started